ConsciousUniverse/kosmokopy/README.md

 This application was 'vibe coded' using Claude Opus 4.6.

 IMPORTANT: This is an ALPHA VERSION.
-It has been tested (manually; through the provided test suite; and in 'production' on my own systems), but file corruption and complete destruction of your data cannot be guaranteed!
-TEST AT YOUR OWN RISK!
+It has been tested (manually; through the provided test suite; and in 'production' on my own systems), but file corruption cannot be guaranteed and your data may be completely destroyed.
+TEST AT YOUR OWN RISK.

+Binaries for Linux and MacOS are available on the [releases page](https://github.com/ConsciousUniverse/kosmokopy/releases) (expand the 'assets' section).

 ![Rust](https://img.shields.io/badge/Rust-2021-orange) ![GTK4](https://img.shields.io/badge/GTK4-0.9-blue)